QuangNguyenLong/pcprep/doc/README.usage.md

 ---

+### Set pre-process action Option
+#### `--pre-process=ACTION`

+Set the pre-process action of the program (ACTION can be either TILE, MERGE, or NONE, default is TILE).
+If the input are file path to point cloud tiles, ACTION can only be MERGE or NONE.
+  - `TILE`: Tile the point cloud into multiple tiles before performing any process/status.
+  - `MERGE`: Merge the point cloud tiles into one point cloud before performing any process/status.
+  - `NONE`: Do nothing to the point cloud (tiles) before performing any process/status.

+### Set post-process action Option
+#### `--post-process=ACTION`
+Set the post-process action of the program (ACTION can be either TILE, MERGE, or NONE, default is NONE).
+Post-process ACTION must be different from pre-process ACTION, except for action NONE.
+  - `TILE`: Tile the point cloud into multiple tiles after done performing all process(es)/status(es).
+  - `MERGE`: Merge the point cloud tiles into one point cloud after done performing all process(es)/status(es).
+  - `NONE`: Do nothing to the point cloud (tiles) after done performing all process(es)/status(es).

 ### Tiling Option
 #### `-t, --tile=nx,ny,nz`
-  Divides the point cloud into a grid of tiles along each axis, the **tile** option is performed first, before **process** and **status** option.
+  Set the number of division per axis for TILE action.
   - `nx, ny, nz`: Number of divisions along the x, y, and z axes.
   - Example: `2,2,2`.

+### Tiled-input Option
+#### `--tiled-input=NUM`
+   Specified `NUM` point cloud tiles if the input are point cloud tiles.
+   - `NUM`: Number of point cloud tiles input (1 for normal input, default is 1).

 ---

 ### Process Option
 #### `-p, --process=PROCESS [<ARG>...]`
-  Defines a specific process to be applied to the point cloud.
+  Defines a specific process to be applied to the input point cloud.
   - `PROCESS`: An string identifier of the process.
   - `<ARG>,...`: Arguments for the process.
   Example: `--process=sample 0.5 0`, `-p sample 0.5 0`